OutlierVentures/ANVIL/README.md

 Indy failures may be due to missing environment variables, see install.sh for variables.
 These may need to be set in `.bashrc` (non-login interactive shells) instead of `.bash_profile`.

+Indy clashes such as already existsing DIDs and pools may be fixed by deleting the `.indy_client` in your home folder.

 ## Sovrin credential issuance steps